-If the vacancy occurs in the office of Mayor less than one (1) year before the next regular City general election the first business of the first City Council meeting after the Mayor has been sworn in shall be the select a President or President Pro-Tem depending on which position had assumed the position of Mayor.
+If the vacancy occurs in the office of Mayor less than one (1) year before the next regular City general election the first business of the first City Council meeting after the Mayor has been sworn in shall be the select a President selection of a Council President or President Pro-Tem depending on which position had assumed who has succeeded to the position of Mayor.

-If a dispute arises concerning whether a vacancy in the office of Mayor has occurred, any four (4) members of the Council may petition the appropriate court for a determination of this fact question.
+If a dispute arises concerning whether a vacancy in the office of Mayor has occurred, any four (4) members a majority of the Council may petition the appropriate court for a determination of this fact question.

-Chapter 2 Law Department City Attorney
+Chapter 2 City Attorney

-4.201 Law Department City Attorney
+4.201 City Attorney

-A law department is created in the executive branch of City government The city shall maintain a City Attorney, who shall be an attorney licensed to practice in Michigan and versed in municipal law.
+The eCity shall maintain a City Attorney, who shall be either an attorney or law firm with attorneys licensed to practice in Michigan and versed in municipal law.
 The City Attorney shall serve in the executive branch of City government.